Nanoscale Characterization: Unveiling the Mysteries of Matter at the Atomic Level

 Transmission Electron Microscopy (TEM)

-Transmission electron microscopy involves transmitting a beam of electrons through a thin specimen to generate high-resolution images with atomic-level detail.
+Transmission electron microscopy involves transmitting an electron beam through a thin specimen to generate high-resolution images with atomic-level detail.
 TEM techniques, such as high-resolution TEM (HRTEM) and electron energy-loss spectroscopy (EELS), enable visualization of nanomaterials’ crystal structures, defects, and chemical compositions, offering insights into their morphology, phase, and electronic properties.

 Scanning Electron Microscopy (SEM)

-Scanning electron microscopy uses a focused beam of electrons to scan the surface of a sample, producing images with high resolution and depth of field.
+Scanning electron microscopy uses a focused electron beam to scan the surface of a sample, producing images with high spatial resolution and depth of field.
 SEM techniques, such as energy-dispersive X-ray spectroscopy (EDS) and electron backscatter diffraction (EBSD), provide information about elemental composition, crystallographic orientation, and surface morphology of nanomaterials, facilitating structural and chemical analysis.

 Applications of Nanoscale Characterization